Effective date 240418

 - Tech Essence Ltd – Tracking solution;

-- Neory GmbH – Container tag solution and transaction ID;
+- Neory GmbH – Container tag solution;

 - Amazon Web Services, Inc. – Hosting service;

 - OVH – Hosting service;

 - Pulsant Ltd – Hosting service;